tpeel21/Insight_anomaly_detection/README.md

 ## Tests

 Test_1: this test was provided by the insight program.
+Demonstrates that program works and directories are correct.

-Test_2: test using provided medium-sized dataset
+Test_2: test using provided medium-sized dataset.
+Shows how the script can easily handle large databases.

 Test_3: test using provided medium-sized dataset, but D = 4 and T = 100.
+Illustrates the flexible use of parameters.